xDovos/Godot-SpacetimeDB-SDK/README.md

 ## Limitations & TODO

-*   **Manual Schema Sync:** GDScript Resources must be manually created and kept in sync (name, type, order) with Rust structs.
-Code generation is planned.
 *   **`Option<T>` Not Supported:** Rust's `Option<T>` cannot be directly mapped.
 Avoid using it in table definitions or implement workarounds.
 *   **Compression:** As noted above, only uncompressed messages are fully supported bidirectionally.
 *   **`unsubscribe()`:** May not function reliably in all cases.